Last Updated: 6th Sep 2023

 The pond liner contains the water.
 Large, flat stones can be used to line the bottom and sides of the pond, creating a sturdy barrier.
 Smooth stone slabs, flagstone, or riprap rocks work well.

-Decorative stones help blend the pond edge into the surrounding landscape.
+Decorative aggregates help blend the pond edge into the surrounding landscape.
 Cobblestones, pebbles, or rounded rocks camouflage the liner and give a natural look.
 Larger rocks can be used to create a rock wall perimeter.

 Smaller gravel, pea pebbles or crushed stone create a pond bottom substrate.
 This should be at least 2 inches thick to protect the liner and provide habitat for microorganisms.